Contested Divorce In Houston

 TIMEFRAME FOR A CONTESTED DIVORCE

 There is no set amount of time; it really depends on the parties involved and the circumstances of the case.
 For an uncontested Houston divorce, the total time from filing to finalization could be as short as 61 days, the state mandated waiting period for a divorce.
 For a contested divorce trial, it depends on how litigious the parties are, the county that the divorce was filed in, and how busy the district court is at the time of filing.
 A divorce often averages 6 months to a year.
-The divorce lawyers at Ramos Family Law always aim to complete the process as efficiently as possible.
+The divorce lawyers at Ramos Law Firm always aim to complete the process as efficiently as possible.